Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 - This contest's over/under is 5.1 points fewer than the 55.6 these two squads combine to give up per game in 2021.

-- The average total in Golden Bears games this season is 50.3, 0.2 points fewer than Saturday's total of 50.5 .
+- The 52.6 PPG average total in Wildcats games this season is 2.1 points more than this game's over/under.

-- The 50.5-point total for this game is 2.1 points below the 52.6 points per game average total in Wildcats games this season.

 Cal Stats and Trends

-- This season, the Golden Bears are winless ATS when entering a game as a favorite of 12 points or more.
+- The Golden Bears have yet to cover the spread this season when favored by 12 points or more.

 - Cal's games this year have hit the over on four of eight set point totals (50%).

-- When Cal records more than 31.8 points, it is 2-1 against the spread and 2-1 overall.
+- Cal is 2-1 against the spread and 2-1 overall this season when the team notches more than 31.8 points.

-- In games that Cal piles up over 385.4 yards, the team is 5-1 against the spread and 3-3 overall.
+- In games that Cal amasses over 385.4 yards, the team is 5-1 against the spread and 3-3 overall.

-- The Golden Bears have six giveaways this season, while the Wildcats have six takeaways .
+- This year, the Golden Bears have turned the ball over six times, while the Wildcats have forced six.

 - Find the latest spread and moneyline odds for Cal at SISportsbook.